The Post Building sits at London’s great crossroads, between routes going north to south and east to west. Its

 The way many Londoners get around the city will change for good when the Elizabeth line (Crossrail) takes its first passengers.
 The trains will be almost twice as long as current London Underground carriages and will travel through every two and a half minutes, carrying passengers on brand new, air-conditioned and WiFi / 4G-enabled trains.

-Europe’s largest infrastructure project will complete in 2019, with the network spanning over 40 stations and stretching from Shenfield, Essex in the east and as far as Heathrow or Reading in the west.
+Europe’s largest infrastructure project will have a network spanning over 40 stations and stretching from Shenfield, Essex in the east and as far as Heathrow or Reading in the west.
 The Elizabeth line will carry an estimated 200 million people per year and bring an extra 1.5 million people to within 45 minutes of central London.
 Suddenly, new areas of the Home Counties will be commutable.
 Resident workers of The Post Building will readily feel this benefit; less time spent commuting, more time doing the things they enjoy at home or work.

 At the beating heart of the decades-long, approx. £18 billion project is Tottenham Court Road station.
 It is the geographical and symbolic centre of Crossrail, connecting the Elizabeth line with the Central and Northern lines and Essex with Berkshire.
 Tottenham Court Road station originally opened 118 years ago and it has undergone extensive works to welcome Crossrail.